Board of Directors

 Board members serve three year terms and are elected at an annual meeting of the Board to serve staggered terms.
 Any FCM member who is interested in serving on the Board is encouraged to contact the current Board President.

-Tammy Klein began practicing mindfulness and meditation in 2011 as a way to manage chronic pain, stress and anxiety.
+Tammy Klein, President, began practicing mindfulness and meditation in 2011 as a way to manage chronic pain, stress and anxiety.
 In 2013, she completed the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusetts Medical School's Center for Mindfulness.
 She began practicing with the Florida Community of Mindfulness in 2013 and is an active member of the Naples sangha.
-Tammy is an expert on clean fuels and motor vehicles market and policy issues and strategies to reduce air pollution and mitigate climate change, and has worked with governments, and the auto and oil industry, for more than 20 years.
+Tammy is an expert on clean fuels and motor vehicles market and policy issues and strategies to reduce air pollution and mitigate climate change.
+She has worked with governments and the auto and oil industries for more than 20 years.

 John McHarris began practicing in the Dharma in 1990, with teacher Shinge Roko Sherry Chayat Roshi, at the Zen Center of Syracuse, Hoen-ji.
 Between the mid 1990's thru 2016, John continued his practice while living overseas in Africa, the Middle-East, Asia, and Europe.
 During his career as a humanitarian aid worker with the United Nations World Food Programme (WFP), his focus has been on hunger, food security, and nutrition.
 In 2010, John had the good fortune to meet his teacher Fred Eppsteiner in Southwest Florida and has since been practicing with Fred and FCM in Naples.